reimark/writing/blog/writing-in-public-syncing-with-github.md

 ### News In Public

 I'd like this blog to be known for high quality, accurate pieces that people share and return to.
 I also just want to write good stuff that reads clearly.
 It's a lot easier to make all that happen with an obvious path for readers to contribute, and an annotated history of changes.
+And in my case, my early drafts are written freely and in private -- I'm only automatically syncing changes to GitHub once I've hit the Publish button.

 I don't see any reason why a major newspaper can't do the same thing.
 The New York Times cares deeply about precision, enough to run <a href="http://www.nytimes.com/2011/12/26/us/navigating-love-and-autism.html">corrections like this</a>: